Freedom FilesFreedom Files

 How long is the realistic timeline if everything goes wrong?

-Worst-realistic case: 24 months from engagement to residency card under current AIMA backlog conditions, plus the full ten-year naturalization clock from card issuance – around twelve years end-to-end.
-Reasonable case: 14-18 months to card, then ten years to petition, roughly eleven to twelve years total.
+Worst-realistic case: 48 months from engagement to residency card under current AIMA backlog conditions, plus the full ten-year naturalization clock from card issuance – around fourteen years end-to-end.
+Reasonable case: 24-30 months to card, then ten years to petition, roughly twelve to thirteen years total.
+Since the 2026 rule change, the citizenship clock counts only from approval forward – submission-to-approval processing time no longer counts toward the ten years.

 Will I owe taxes in Portugal during the residency?